open-ephys/ONI/source/api/liboni/making-drivers.rst

     in :c:func:`oni_driver_create_ctx` and accessed through the :c:type:`oni_driver_ctx` parameter present in most function calls.
 No static variables can be used to keep any state information.
-This is necessary for multiple instances of the driver to exist simultaneously, acessing different devices of the same type.
+This is necessary for multiple instances of the driver to exist simultaneously, accessing different devices of the same type.

 An example of such a context for a simple, file-descriptor accessed device, could be